Everything You Need to Know About Dog Bones: Benefits, Types, and Safety

 2. Choose the Right Size

-Make sure to choose a bone that is the appropriate size for your dog.
-A bone that is too small may pose a choking hazard, while a bone that is too large may be difficult for your dog to chew.
-Always select bones that match your dog’s size and chewing strength.
+Make sure your dog’s suitable size for a bone is chosen.
+A too little bone could be a choking hazard; a too large bone could be difficult for your dog to chew.
+Choose bones for your dog that fit its size and chewing power always.

 3. Avoid Cooked Bones